-Wherever possible, names used on NGA charts and in NGA publications are in the form approved by the United States Board on Geographic Names.
-Generally, local official spellings are used for those features entirely within a single sovereignty, while names of countries and those features which are common to two or more countries or which lie beyond single sovereignty carry Board-approved conventional spellings (i.e., names in common English language usage).
+Wherever possible, names used on NGA charts and in NGA publications are in the form approved by the United States Board on Geographic Names (BGN).
+Generally, local official spellings are used for those features entirely within a single sovereignty, names of countries and those features which are common to two or more countries or which lie beyond a single sovereignty may carry Board-approved conventional spellings (i.e., names in common English language usage).
 When alternate names would be of value to the user, they may be shown for information purposes within parentheses.
 Important individual name changes are made to all revised charts as the opportunity permits.
-Geographic names or their spellings do not necessarily reflect recognition of the political status of an area by the United States Government.
-(Repetition NTM 1(3)19)